Skip to Content

 Who Can Apply for a Green Card?

-Not everyone is eligible for a green card.
-You may qualify to pursue permanent residency if you fall under one of several specific categories.
-For example, if you have an immediate family member who is a U.S. citizen or permanent resident and he or she will sponsor you, then you are eligible for a green card.
+Not everyone qualifies for a green card.
+You may be eligible for permanent residency if you fall under one of several specific categories.
+For instance, if you have an immediate family member who is a U.S. citizen or permanent resident willing to sponsor you, then you may qualify for a green card.

 With certain limitations and restrictions, "immediate family members" include: